 Theory Cell theory: living organisms are composed of cells that maintain homeostasis Level 7-8 synthesis: evaluates across systems

-The IB's stated aim is that students work at the generalisation and theory levels, not the fact and topic levels.
-Most MYP summative tasks stop at the concept level at best.
-A student who "describes selective permeability" has reached level 3 or 4 in Erickson's model.
-The task asks them to 'explain why cells would cease to function if membrane permeability became non-selective'.
-This pushes towards the generalisation level, which is where levels 5 to 8 belong.
+The IB states that learners should work at the generalisation and theory levels, not just at the fact and topic levels.
+Yet most MYP summative tasks reach only the concept level at best.
+In Erickson's model, a learner who "describes selective permeability" has reached level 3 or 4.
+When the task asks them to 'explain why cells would cease to function if membrane permeability became non-selective', it moves them towards generalisation, where levels 5 to 8 belong.

 The Thinking Framework Depth Mapping

-MYP Level Cognitive Demand Thinking Framework Operations What Student Work Looks Like
+MYP Level Cognitive Demand Thinking Framework Operations What Learner Work Looks Like

 1-2 (Limited) Recall, identify Classify (sort into given categories), Sequence (put in given order) Lists facts, follows a template, copies structure